ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 than comparison treatments(APA, 2016)

-from substance use
+from substance dependence

 What Is ACT Therapy?

 ACT (Acceptance and Commitment Therapy) has been found to be highly effective for anxiety, depression, substance use, chronic pain, OCD and dysmorphia.
 Unlike approaches that focus on eliminating painful thoughts and feelings, ACT teaches you to change your relationship to them.
 It helps you to build a life guided by your values rather than your fears.
+At Nokdu, Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and ACT are some of the top down approaches we use to support you in gaining understanding and concrete tools to manage emotional pain.

 The word "acceptance" in ACT is not about giving up or tolerating the intolerable.
 It means actively making room for difficult inner experiences without letting them control your choices.
 The word "commitment" refers to taking meaningful action in the direction of what matters most to you, even in the presence of discomfort.